Living Landscapes (2020)

 For large ensemble, live electronics, and two video projections

-Commissioned by: BIT20 Ensemble
+Commissioned and performed by: BIT20 Ensemble

 Funded by: Arts Council Norway